selcukgural/opensky.core/README.md

-## OSS.Core | Open Sky Service Core
+## OpenSky.Core | Open Sky Core

-**OSS.Core** is a comprehensive .NET library designed for seamless interaction with the [WeatherAPI.com](https://www.weatherapi.com/) APIs.
+**OpenSky.Core** is a comprehensive .NET library designed for seamless interaction with the [WeatherAPI.com](https://www.weatherapi.com/) APIs.
 This library wraps the WeatherAPI functionalities in C#, providing developers with an intuitive and efficient way to integrate weather data into their applications.

 ### Key Features